Capitulation of Saldanha Bay: Lucas' voyage

 After spending no less than 34 days taking on water and supplies at Las Palmas, Lucas on 26 May sailed to Praia on Cape Verde, before continuing south on 29 May in the direction of the Brazilian coast, hoping to profit from favourable trade winds and currents.
 In fact, due to persistent calms in the doldrums, the squadron only reached a position off the Brazilian shore on 27 June.
-The delay led Lucas to decide not to take in more water but to sail directly to the Cape.
+The delay led Lucas to decide not to take in more water but to sail directly to the Cape Colony.
 The Batavian expeditionary force did not encounter another vessel during this time and thus had no information regarding British dispositions when it eventually reached the South-African coast on 26 July.
 After a council of war aboard Dordrecht, Lucas decided not to reconnoitre Table Bay and on 6 August the squadron anchored in Saldanha Bay.

-British agents had observed Lucas's preparations in the Netherlands and reported them in January, more than a month before the expedition sailed.
-The British Admiralty sent the frigate HMS Carysfort to the Cape with a warning.
-Carysfort arrived at the Cape in April, but vague accounts of Lucas's mission had reached Elphinstone even earlier, appearing at Madras in March, less than a month after Lucas's departure from the Texel.
-Sailing from Madras on 23 March, Elphinstone reached the Cape on 23 May where he received detailed reports of the size and status of the Batavian force heading for the Cape.
-The Admiralty had already responded to the threat by diverting substantial resources to the Cape: in addition to Elphinstone and Blankett's forces a convoy of transports led by Captain William Essington arrived on 28 May and a small squadron under Pringle followed on 28 July, joined that day by Mozelle with the most detailed reports to date of Lucas's movements.
-Subsequent reinforcements arrived from the squadron based in India, so that by August there were seven ships of the line and seven smaller vessels under Elphinstone's command and the garrison of the Cape stood at 9,400 British troops.
+British agents had observed Lucas' preparations in Holland and reported them in January, more than a month before the expedition sailed.
+The British Admiralty sent the frigate HMS Carysfort to the Cape Colony with a warning.
+Carysfort arrived at the colony in April, but vague accounts of Lucas' mission had reached Elphinstone even earlier, appearing at Madras in March, less than a month after Lucas' departure from the Texel.
+Sailing from Madras on 23 March, Elphinstone reached the Cape Colony on 23 May where he received detailed reports of the size and status of the Batavian force heading for the colony.
+The Admiralty had already responded to the threat by diverting substantial resources to the Cape Colony: in addition to Elphinstone and Blankett's forces a convoy of transports led by Captain William Essington arrived on 28 May and a small squadron under Pringle followed on 28 July, joined that day by Mozelle with the most detailed reports to date of Lucas' movements.
+Subsequent reinforcements arrived from the squadron based in India, so that by August there were seven ships of the line and seven smaller vessels under Elphinstone's command and the garrison of the colony stood at 9,400 troops.